fin-cli/handbook/commands/comment/create.md

-# wp comment create
+# fin comment create

 Creates a new comment.

 ### OPTIONS

 [\--&lt;field&gt;=&lt;value&gt;]
 : Associative args for the new comment.
-See wp_insert_comment().
+See fin_insert_comment().

 [\--porcelain]
 : Output just the new comment id.